Green-Phys/green-phys.github.io/content/docs/components/many-body-framework/analytical-continuation/prony.md

 To get started, head to the repositories at:

-1. https://github.com/Green-Phys/PronyAC (scalar-valued version, deprecated, as it is a special case of MiniPole)
+1. https://github.com/Green-Phys/PronyAC (scalar-valued version, deprecated as it is a special case of MiniPole)

 2. https://github.com/Green-Phys/MiniPole (matrix-valued version)